vipulnaik/diet-exercise-health/notes/2024-01-12-pfizer-covid-vaccine-updated-booster-dose.md

 ## Aftereffects: day of vaccine

+### Prior to 9 PM

+Prior to 9 PM, I didn't really notice anything concrete other than a bit of holistic fatigue (that further increased after 9 PM; see more in the next section).
+It's worth noting that on my return journey from Walgreens to my home (around 5 PM, a little over an hour after the vaccine), I carried a light load of toiletries in my right hand and an 8 lb dumb bell (just purchased) in the other, and both worked fine for me with no carrying fatigue.In contrast, when I had purchased the other 8 lb dumb bell a little over two months ago, I remember having felt tired enough to need to switch hands.
+So it seems that the strength improvements from weight practice over the past two months overwhelmed any fatigue from the vaccine at that stage.

+### At night (9 PM to around midnight when I went to sleep)

 The two things I noticed were frequent urination and soreness at the injection site on my right arm.
 I did feel a little bit of holistic fatigue but this was already expected given that the past few days had